Implementation of FreeRTOS program¶

 Free Tip 1: If the device gets stuck when running a program, the most common reason is either a task that runs for too long or a missing

--call in the task function.
-In such cases, it’s advisable to redesign the task and break it down into smaller parts.Free Tip 2: Avoid making multiple consecutive sleep calls within the task function, as this solution often causes problems when you add functionality to the program and the previously set timings go wrong.
+vTaskDelay-call in the task function.
+In such cases, it’s advisable to redesign the task and break it down into smaller parts.Free Tip 2: Avoid making multiple consecutive vTaskDelay calls within the task function, as this solution often causes problems when you add functionality to the program and the previously set timings go wrong.
 Stick to just one

 Free Tip 4: When implementing Pico’s program, it’s not advisable to follow the Arduino-style approach with a single task and a superloop.
 Doing so would be a disservice, as it’s likely to cause problems in the program logic and timings between functionalities.